One Day Trip to Florence from Rome | The Ultimate Guide

 The facade of the Basilica of Santa Maria Novella in Florence, Italy, dazzles with its intricate designs and geometric patterns.
 On a one-day trip to Florence from Rome, enjoy people-watching amidst landscaped gardens under a clear blue sky.

-⚠️ When visiting, hold onto your jaw because it WILL fall through the ground in awe of the BEAUTY. ⚠️ This is not a joke; the Basilica of Santa Maria Novella is so beautiful that Michelangelo called it his wife.
+⚠️ When visiting, hold onto your jaw because it WILL fall to the ground in awe of the BEAUTY. ⚠️ This is not a joke; the Basilica of Santa Maria Novella is so beautiful that Michelangelo called it his wife.

 Sunset at Piazzale Michelangelo